charlesalec/Computer-Vision-Project/blog.md

 ### Significance of Segmentation in Image Processing

 Segmentation serves as a foundational concept in numerous image processing applications, enabling the extraction of meaningful information from visual data.
 The ability to accurately delineate and classify objects within an image is crucial for tasks such as object recognition, scene understanding, and image-based decision-making systems.
-Among the various segmentation architectures, the U-Net stands out for its remarkable performance and has proven to have wide-spread applications (as discussed above).
+Among the various segmentation architectures, the U-Net stands out for its remarkable performance and has proven to have wide-spread applications (as discussed above) [6].

 ### Leveraging the U-Net's Track Record
 The U-Net has established itself as an influential network in the field of segmentation.
 With its proven track record of success across diverse segmentation tasks, it offers a solid foundation for further exploration.
 By using it as a baseline segmentation network, we can explore whether pre-processing the input has any significant difference on the networks ability to perform segentation in an urban scenery environment.